yellowmessenger/documentation/docs/cookbooks/insights/botagentfedback.md

 To collect user/customer feedback on yellow.ai, you can take the below approaches:
 1. **Collect user feedback for the bot interaction** (on web widget): This is done by creating a flow using Feedback node.
 When this node is reached during the flow, feedback questions will be posed to the users.
-2. **Collect user feedback for the inbox agent interaction** (on web widget): This is explicitly for bots using Inbox and have agents configured.
-After an agent resolves a chat, feedback questions will be posed to users.
-3. **Collect user feedback for bot/agent interaction via. custom flows** (recommended for other channels like Facebook, WhatsApp, etc.): Create a custom flow on Automation.
+2. **Collect user feedback for bot/agent interaction via. custom flows** (recommended for other channels like Facebook, WhatsApp, etc.): Create a custom flow on Automation.

 This data will be available in the [Data Explorer](https://docs.yellow.ai/docs/platform_concepts/growth/dataexplorer/intro) section.
-You can visualize it further by taking advantage of [Dashboards](https://docs.yellow.ai/docs/platform_concepts/growth/dashboards) and [visualization](https://docs.yellow.ai/docs/platform_concepts/growth/dataexplorer/visualization).
+You can visualize it further by taking advantage of [Dashboards](https://docs.yellow.ai/docs/platform_concepts/growth/Dashboards/dashboardintro) and [Visualisation](https://docs.yellow.ai/docs/platform_concepts/growth/visualisation/visualization).

 -----